 Film-maker Werner Herzog travels to the McMurdo Station in Antarctica.
 He is looking to capture the continent’s beauty and investigate the characters living there, which may surprise you.
 Have you ever wanted to visit Antarctica?

 A “top travel movie” list would be incomplete without the hysterical National Lampoon’s European Vacation.
-The Grizzwalds head across Europe and encounter some pretty ridiculous situations.
+The Grizzwalds drive across Europe and encounter some pretty ridiculous situations.
 A memorable movie to say the least.

-This is a movie that many travelers may not consider a inspirational travel movie.
-Well honestly this is one of my favorite movies of all time.
+This is a movie that many travelers may not consider an inspirational travel movie.
+Well, honestly this is one of my favorite movies of all time.
 Forrest Gump takes us on a rollercoaster of emotions as we see his progression in life.
-The soundtrack of this movie is one of the best fo all times and scenery is jaw dropping.
+The soundtrack of this movie is one of the best fo all times and scenery is jaw-dropping.
 “I just felt like running!”

 What traveler doesn’t want to be in the million-milers club?!?
 We all wish we can have the perks that come along with being a valued frequent flyer.
 Even though this movie shows off some of the loneliness of a busy business traveler’s life, I can’t help but relate to the love of flying.